 all your troubles fall away

 you’re so much smaller as a grain of sand

 We are so much less

 These paintings are about freedom from the cares of this world

 not religion.
 You don’t have to be religious to have inspirations

 senility is lack of inspiration in life

 that’s the function of art.”

 A word of gratitude.
 I am grateful for routines and the energy to maintain them.
-Every morning, every single morning, I’m grateful for the 10-mile bicycle ride down Ballona Creek to the Marina and then south, along the ocean to Lifeguard Station 56.
+Every morning, every single morning, I’m grateful for the 10-mile bicycle ride down Ballona Creek to the Marina and then south, along the ocean, to Lifeguard Station 56.
 Grateful to be with mother nature and the music of Sofi Tukker.
-This duo’s electronic dance music and daily DJ session is an uplift.
+This duo’s electronic dance music and daily DJ session are an uplift.
 During this time of physical isolation, many people and institutions quickly embraced technology and maintained a presence in our lives.
-I want to give a shout out to our fabulous Iyengar yoga teacher, Christin Stein, whom we meet a few times a week via zoom.
+I want to give a shout-out to our fabulous Iyengar yoga teacher, Christin Stein, whom we meet a few times a week via zoom.
 Her sequences and her vocal cadence are both restorative and soothing.
-I am grateful to Rabbi Naomi Levy, who is visiting with us during dinner every Friday night via Facebook Live, bringing spirit, traditions, and community.
+I am grateful to Rabbi Naomi Levy, who visits with us during dinner every Friday night via Facebook Live, bringing spirit, traditions, and community.
 She coined a new term in my vocabulary: “the discipline of restraint.”
 I am grateful to my friend Bob Korda for our daily connection.
 And last but far from least, I am grateful to my beloved Danna Sigal, who fills my life with love and acceptance.

 “Of all the pitfalls in our paths and the tremendous delays and wanderings off the track, I want to say that they are not what they seem to be.
 I want to say that all that seems like fantastic mistakes are not mistakes, all that seems like error is not error; and it all has to be done.
 That which seems like a false step is the next step.” – Agnes Martin